rnanosaur/rnanosaur.github.io/collections/_posts/2021-11-30-connect-to-real-ros-dev-studio.md

 In this Live Class:

 We will connect to the real NanoSaur robot using the ROS Development Studio.
-We will show you how to easily connect to ANY real robot from a rosject in just a few steps and we will create a simple ROS2 program to control the real NanoSaur robot.
+We will show you how to easily connect to ANY real robot from a rosject in just a few steps and we will create a simple ROS 2 program to control the real NanoSaur robot.
 You will learn:

 * Connect to the real robot using the ROS Development Studio
-* Create a simple ROS2 program to control the real NanoSaur robot
+* Create a simple ROS 2 program to control the real NanoSaur robot